skoenig/website-monitor/README.md

 # Website Monitor

-_Small conceptual website monitor using Kafka and PostgreSQL._
+This tool implements a synthetic, active monitoring check for website availability and performance tracking.

-This tool monitors website availability over the network, produces metrics about this and passes these events through a Kafka instance into a PostgreSQL database.
+This was originally a homework assignment I issued to candidates for SRE positions at a previous company.
+The exact implementation was left open, as this allows to assess the solution finding appaorch.
+Today, this is just an example service that shows one possible option and lab repository.

 A Kafka producer periodically checks (using [APScheduler](https://apscheduler.readthedocs.io/en/stable/)) the monitored websites and fetches following metrics:
 - HTTP response time in microseconds